wedgeio/wedgeio.github.io/pages/component.md

 ### Create and Use Templates

 Templates are reusable pieces of HTML that get cached on the class level.
 You can use the `tmpl` method to both set and get a template.
-Templates are best created in the `html` block:
+Templates are best created in the `html` block.
+When created inside this block, templates will be available on both client and server side.

 {% highlight ruby %}
 class App